Barbara Jo Allen

 Barbara Jo Allen (born Marian Barbara Henshall; September 2, 1906 – September 14, 1974) was an American actress.
-She was also known as Vera Vague, the spinster character she created and portrayed on radio and in films during the 1940s and 1950s.
+She was also known as Vera Vague, the man-crazy spinster character she created and portrayed on radio and in films during the 1940s and 1950s.
 She based the character on a woman she had seen delivering a PTA literature lecture in a confused manner.
 As Vague, she popularized the catchphrase "You dear boy!"

 Early years

 Allen was born on September 2, 1906, in Manhattan, New York, to Charles Thomas Henshall and Grace Esther Selby.
 Following her mother's death when Allen was 9, she went to live with an aunt and uncle in Los Angeles.
 She was educated at Los Angeles High School, UCLA, Stanford University, and the Sorbonne.
 Her acting ability first surfaced in school plays.
 Concentrating on language at the Sorbonne, she became proficient in French, Spanish, German, and Italian.

 Film, radio, and television

 In 1933, Allen joined the cast of NBC's One Man's Family.
-After Vera was introduced in 1939 on NBC Matinee, she became a regular with Bob Hope beginning in 1941.
-In the early 1940s, she was a regular on Signal Carnival, a weekly program on NBC-Pacific Red stations.
+In 1936 she became a regular on Signal Carnival, a weekly program on NBC's regional Pacific Red network; she left the Signal show in November 1941 to join Bob Hope's radio troupe.

+In 1939 she was featured (as Barbara Jo Allen) in both the Leon Errol and Edgar Kennedy comedy shorts produced by RKO Radio Pictures.

-From 1943 to 1952, as Vera, she made more than a dozen comedy two-reel short subjects for Columbia Pictures, two of which were nominated for Oscars in the Academy Award for Best Live Action Short Film category.
+From 1943 to 1952 (as Vera Vague) she made 16 two-reel comedies for Columbia Pictures.
+Two of them were nominated for Academy Awards as Best Short Subject: The Jury Goes Round 'N' Round (1945) and Hiss and Yell (1946).

-Allen was the Honorary Mayor of Woodland Hills, California.
-In 1953, as Vera, she hosted her own television series, Follow the Leader, a CBS audience participation show.
+During the summer of 1953, as Vera, she emceed an audience-participation series, Follow the Leader; it made its debut on July 7, 1953.